“I am a citizen of the world, I am a student of life, I am hungry, I’m foolish and I will never say no to knowledge.”

 Although Osama says he’d rather “make one million smile than one million dollars,” he is a young entrepreneur.
 While in San Diego, he teamed up with his Belgian roommate named Diego.
 Diego came up with a plan to make and sell Belgium waffles and Osama contributed with a marketing strategy that increased sales at the farmer’s market.
 The locals in San Diego loved the original and rustic taste of an original Belgian waffle.

 When asked why he became more interested in law than marketing, Osama replied, “I wanted to study Arabic law because it has not been introduced to the western culture and western law has not been introduced very well in Saudi Arabia.”
-He came to Chapman Law to study both international and western law and begin to blend both cultures together through international trade.
+He came to Chapman University Fowler School of Law to study both international and western law and begin to blend both cultures together through international trade.

 Osama recommends that other international students should study law in America because they would have lots of options.
 “America is very diverse and has done a great job of clarifying the laws; this makes people more friendly, easy going and open,” said Osama.

-After he graduates from Chapman Law, Osama hopes to use his new understanding of international and western law to serve his country of Saudi Arabia.
+After he graduates from Chapman University Fowler School of Law, Osama hopes to use his new understanding of international and western law to serve his country of Saudi Arabia.